 Our society is inundated with half-truths and misconceptions about the economy in general and free enterprise in particular.
 The “Clichés of Progressivism” series is meant to equip students with the arguments necessary to inform debate and correct the record where bias and errors abound.

 The antecedents to this collection are two classic FEE publications that YAF helped distribute in the past: Clichés of Politics, published in 1994, and the more influential Clichés of Socialism, which made its first appearance in 1962.
 Indeed, this new collection will contain a number of essays from those two earlier works, updated for the present day where necessary.
 Other entries first appeared in some version in FEE’s journal, The Freeman.
 Still others are brand new, never having appeared in print anywhere.
-They will be published weekly on the websites of both YAF and FEE: www.yaf.org and www.FEE.
+They will be published weekly on the websites of both YAF and FEE: www.yaf.org and www.FEE.org until the series runs its course.
+A book will then be released in 2015 featuring the best of the essays and will be widely distributed in schools and on college campuses.

 Thanksgiving is just one day each year.
 But because we have so much to be thankful for, maybe it ought to be every day.